Rajabazar, Kolkata: Amenities and transport

 B.C.
 Roy Memorial Hospital and Sealdah ESI Hospital are located at a stone's throw distance from Rajabazar and Calcutta Medical College and Hospital is located just 5 km away, on College Street.
 Narkeldanga Police Station is located right in the heart and center of Rajabazar.
 Acharya Prafulla Chandra Road is the artery of Rajabazar.
 Surya Sen Street and Narkeldanga Main Road (Maulana Abul Kalam Azad Sarani) are also connected to APC Road in Rajabazar.
 Sealdah Railway Station and Rajabazar CTC (WBTC) Depot provide ample transport opportunities.

 WBTC buses C11, S3B, T8, EB1A; Private buses 3C/1, 3D, 3D/1, 12C/2, 30B, 30C/1, 30D, 34C, 44, 44A, 46B, 47/1, 79D, 202, 206, 217, 227, 230, 234, 235, KB17, KB21, K4; few minibuses and Kolkata tram route no. 18 ply by Rajabazar.
 WBTC buses C24, MIDI1, S3A, T10; Private buses 12, 12/1, 13, 21, 21/1, 71 and Malipanchghara-Rajabazar minibus start from Rajabazar CTC (WBTC) Depot.
 Private buses 204/1, 213A, K6 and Ranihati-Rajabazar minibus, Fatikgachi-Rajabazar minibus, Behala-Rajabazar minibus, Thakurpukur-Rajabazar minibus start from Rajabazar Science College.
 The Mechua-Kadapara auto route plies through Rajabazar.
-Very soon Metro Rail (East-West Metro) will also ply between Howrah Maidan and Salt Lake through Sealdah and Phoolbagan, which are very near to Rajabazar.
+Kolkata Metro Green Line passes through Sealdah and Phoolbagan, which are very near to Rajabazar.

 For a long time Rajabazar was notorious as being one of the worst areas in Kolkata in terms of sanitation, cleanliness and amenities.
 However, from the late 1990s onwards, the pace has been slowly picked up on development, mainly through the efforts of local leaders.